ksmetz/RNApipe/README.md

 There are also similar pipelines for processing paired-end ChIP-seq (without input control) and ATAC-seq/FAIRE-seq data.
 For the most part these pipelines function exactly the same as RNApipe, as they were built from the same script.
 As such, only the differences between RNApipe and these pipelines are detailed here.

-Overall, ATACpipe and ChIPpipe are incredibly similar, and practically interchangable - they have been named separately mostly for organizational purposes.
+Overall, ATACpipe and ChIPpipe are incredibly similar - the major differences lay in the filtering of reads and calling of peaks for ATAC.
 For both pipelines, the major outputs are:
 1. a TSV matrix listing the positions of all peaks (merged among all samples), and a list of all counts at each position, for downstream differential analysis in R\
 (<code>--stage trim,align,peaks</code>)
 2. QC summary html files detailing quality of samples\